Conveniently located to serve St. Louis, Missouri

 The morning of the procedure, Dr. Cabbabe will place marks on your chest where small incisions will be made to perform liposuction and around the areola where the incision will be made to remove the dense breast tissue.
 Liposuction is usually done first in the breast and around the breast.
 This is followed by a small incision to remove all of the fibrous breast tissue so that the condition will not recur.
 Finally, further liposculpting is done to minimize the risk of depressions and create a natural appearance.
 A drain is left in place for approximately one week to facilitate healing.

-Your Gynecomastia will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Gynecomastia will be performed in a hospital or surgery center in St. Louis, MO.

 Dr. Cabbabe strives to make the procedure as easy and comfortable as possible for his patients.
 Before surgery, patients may receive anti-inflammatory pain medications that do not cause bleeding.
 At the time of surgery, local anesthesia numbing medicine is used that is long – lasting into the breast.
 After surgery, early range of motion is begun and pain medications are given.
 If this procedure is done by itself, most patients are able to go home the same day.
 Pain medication and antibiotics may be prescribed.
 There may be some numbness in the chest that will improve with time.
 Most patients are able to shower within 24 hours.
 Dr. Cabbabe will ask you to wear compression garments for 2 weeks after surgery to help minimize swelling and maximize your result.
 Recovery is approximately 1-2 weeks from gynecomastia surgery.